-Here’s what to do: If you don’t want to switch to candlelight and Himalayan salt lamps, swap your lights to halogen and incandescent bulbs instead.
+Here’s what to do: If you don’t want to switch to candlelight and Himalayan salt lamps, swap your lights to halogen bulbs instead.
 And to help block blue light burnout, supplement with Bulletproof Eye Armor.
 It’s made with carotenoids and antioxidants to protect against eye strain and eye fatigue.†

 Embrace total darkness